Thursday, August 30, 2007

 "But people need sleep," he said.
 "Who goes there in the morning?"

-"After the production people finish printing," I continued, "The newsboys come in at dawn to get the papers and deliver them to the newstands.
+"After the production people finish printing," I continued, "The newsboys come in at dawn to get the papers and deliver them to the newsstands.
 Sometimes, they also deliver the papers right at the subscribers' doorsteps.
 At eight, the business and advertising people come.
 So, are other office workers, like the editorial assistants, in the newsroom.
 The day desk editors also come in to see to it that reporters pursue the latest news stories for the day.
 In the afternoon and towards the evening, the reporters start trickling in to write their stories.
 Then, afterwards, it's editing time all over again."

 It was already half past 12 in the morning when I talked to the taxi driver on my way home.
-Late in the morning, I went to the laundromat and watched the washing machine, and then the dryer, spin.
+Late in the morning, I went to the laundromat and watched the washing machine, and then, the dryer, spin.
 "The newspaper is one huge machine," I couldn't help mumbling.

 The man running the laundromat who kept asking where I worked, looked up.